 Recipients must complete sections 1-10 identified on the CDFA Advance Payment Request template.
-The following provides definitions and instructions on completing specific sections of the CDFA Advance Payment Request template to receive a onetime advance payment to cover anticipated project expenditures at the start of the project implementation during the first year.
+The following provides definitions and instructions on completing specific sections of the CDFA Advance Payment Request template to receive a one-time advance payment to cover anticipated project expenditures at the start of the project implementation during the first year.
 The advance payment may not exceed 25 percent of the total award and must be expended within a three-month period.
 For questions regarding and assistance with completing this template, Recipients should contact their assigned Grant Specialist.

 - 1. Project End Date: The end date of the current project term - 2.
-Advance Period: The three-month period, during which the advance payment is to be expended. - 3.
+Advance Period: The three-month period, during which the advance payment is to be expended.
+The projected time frame must account for the 45 days processing period. - 3.
 Amount Requested: The advance payment may not exceed 25 percent of the total award. - 4.
 Justification for Request: Examples of advance payment request reasons: Low cash flow, major equipment purchase, etc. - 5.
 Authorized Signature: An authorized representative of the agriculture operation (Recipient) must print their name and sign on the "Authorized signature" line to certify the amount requested for advance period.
 OEFI will not approve Advance Payment Request without the Recipient signing as the "Authorized signature."
+Forms are created to allow for electronic signatures.
+This method is preferred when submitting forms for processing.